-WAN Setup 2.8
+2.8 WAN Setup

-This section describes how to configure the WAN ports on your Prestige 153/153X by using Menu 2- WAN Setup.
-The Menu 2 - WAN Setup is used for entering information about your Modem or ISDN TA which is connected to a WAN Port.
+This section describes how to configure the WAN ports on your Prestige 128MH by using Menu 2- WAN Setup.
+The Menu 2 - WAN Setup is used for entering information about your Modem or ISDN TA connected to the serial port WAN Port 1 and the modem line connected internally to WAN port 2 or 3 (LINE 1,2).
 Select a WAN Port (# 1,2, or3) that you wish to configure first.
 Then configure the WAN Port from Submenu 2.1.
 If advanced setup is required, go into Menu 2.2.
-When you are finished, press ENTER in Menu 2.1.
+When you are finished, press [Enter] in Menu 2.1.
 Your Prestige will save the information to ROM first; then use this information to initialize the Wan Port and the attached modem or ISDN TA.